YF-W/CarveNet/README.md

-# A Carving Hierarchical Information Integration Network with Structured Pooling and Multi-Window ViT in Medical Image Segmentation
+# A Carving Hierarchical Information Integration Network for Medical Image Segmentation

-## Paper Link: (under review)
+## Paper Link: (Under Review)

 ## The Overview of CarveNet (Pixel Carving and Heterogeneous Information Integration Network)